au-ts/sddf/ci/README.md

 The hardware tests do not happen unless an explicit 'hardware test' label is added to a pull request.
 This is done to not overwhelm our supply of hardware.

+### Accessing Log Artifacts

+As GitHub's log viewer performs terribly when the log files are large enough, we publish archived copies on the [trustworthy.systems website](https://trustworthy.systems/github/ci-artifacts/).
+Both the raw log files, built images, and pre-rendered HTML logs are available.
+The archive is updated on an hourly basis.

 ### Builds

 You can reproduce what the CI builds with: